-Becoming an effective SAP manager, however, is challenging.
+Becoming an effective SAP Business one manager, however, is challenging.
 Not only do you have to be knowledgeable about the software, but you also have to properly train your team in using it.
 Fortunately, by focusing on the following skills, you can grow into a successful SAP manager your company can count on.

-Here’s a short list of important qualities every successful SAP manager should have.
+Here’s a shortlist of important qualities every successful SAP manager should have.

-It was mentioned earlier that a lot of organizations don’t give enough attention to their SAP software requires.
+It was mentioned earlier that a lot of organizations don’t give enough attention to what their SAP software requirements.
 As such, it’s your job to help change your company’s attitude towards your project.
 You need to highlight the advantages of a well-maintained SAP system and how it can leave a positive impact on the business’s communication and supply chain management.

 To help back up the claims, you need to show up to the meetings prepared.
 You can do this by gathering enough data to show how SAP has increased the business’s productivity and efficiency.
 You can also explain the software’s other functions like how it can track a brand’s sales progress and its ability to record accurate data in real-time.

 The process of implementing SAP isn’t always perfect, so you have to be ready for the potential problems your project will encounter.
 Some issues you may face include the following: